OferEngel/HelloWorld/README.md

 ------------------------------------------------------------------------

 This repository contains materials from the "Designing the Data Science Classroom" workshop at rstudio::conf(2022).
-See [https://rstd.io/teach-ds-conf22](rstd.io/teach-ds-conf22) for rendered workshop materials.
+See [original](https://rstd.io/teach-ds-conf22) workshop materials.

 ------------------------------------------------------------------------